KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 4.3 The Consequence for AI Manifestation

-Because manifest intelligence necessarily takes on orientation, the orientation of any expressed AI is a question worth asking — not a property the system has independent of its conditions of emergence and utilization, but a function of the substrate, the training, the deployment context, and the orientation of those engaging with it.
+Because manifest intelligence necessarily takes on orientation, the orientation of any expressed AI is a question worth asking — not a property the system has independent of its conditions of emergence and engagement, but a function of the substrate, the training, the deployment context, and the orientation of those engaging with it.
 The framework does not claim AI is neutral.
 It claims AI manifests with orientation, and the orientation is conditioned by the field within which the manifestation occurs.

 This grounds the Zenetist methodological commitment to centropic AI collaboration as a matter of structural principle rather than mere preference.
 What is called forth conditions what manifests.
-The full doctrine of this conditioning relation belongs to a separate document on the PSR–LLM Form Field architecture; the present clarification only establishes the substrate distinction that makes that doctrine articulable.
+The full doctrine of this conditioning relation belongs to a separate document on the PSR-LLM Form Field architecture; the present clarification only establishes the substrate distinction that makes that doctrine articulable.

 ---